By joining the ITCC, you will be part of a community of the most respected companies in the IT certification industry.

 - Annual ITCC Innovation Award

-The heart of the organization is the Task Forces that work on specific initiatives to benefit the certification industry:
+The heart of the organization are the task forces and workgroups that work on specific initiatives to benefit the certification industry:

 - Securing Certifications – Works with members and IT certification organizations to protect their certification programs through the creation of best practices documents, white papers, and sharing case studies on test security practices.

-- Agile Development – Collaborates on best practices to address the issues created by agile development practices of products/solutions and how those impact the exam/certification lifecycle.
+- SPARC- SPeed, Agility, Rapid Change – Collaborates on best practices to address the issues created by agile development practices of products/solutions and how those impact the exam/certification lifecycle.

-- Badging – Focuses on areas of best practices around developing a badging program, creating badges, and building standards.
+- Digital Credentialing – Focuses on areas of best practices around developing a badging program, creating badges, and building standards.

 - Marketing – Creates awareness and preference for technical certifications by IT professionals, the partner organizations they work for, and the customers they serve.